-- include details of your progress towards completion of agreed project activities, including any risks arising and how these are being managed to ensure project outcomes - include evidence to demonstrate progress against the outcome/s and result/s identified in your Measures of Success statement (see section 6.4) - show the total expenditure incurred to date - include evidence of expenditure - be submitted by the report due date (you can submit reports ahead of time if you have completed relevant project activities), and - include information about your project that supports evaluation of the MRFF.
+- include details of your progress towards completion of agreed activities, including any risks arising and how these are being managed to ensure outcomes - include evidence to demonstrate progress against the outcome/s and result/s identified in your Measures of Success statement (see section 6.4) - show the total expenditure incurred within the reporting period - include details of research outputs (see section 11.7) - be submitted by the report due date (you can submit reports ahead of time if you have completed relevant activities), and - include information about your grant that supports evaluation of the MRFF.

-We will only make grant payments when we receive satisfactory progress reports.

-You must discuss any project or milestone reporting delays with us as soon as you become aware of them.
+We may withhold grant payments pending receipt of a satisfactory progress report.
+You must discuss any activity, milestone or reporting delays with us as soon as you become aware of them.

-11.4 Annual financial reports
+11.2.2 Annual financial reports

 Annual financial reports are required in a form prescribed by the Commonwealth.
-At the completion of the grant, a financial acquittal is also required.
+At the completion of the grant, a financial statement is also required to verify that you spent the grant in accordance with the grant agreement.

-11.5 End of project report
+11.2.3 End of project report

-When you complete the project, you must submit an end of project report.
+When you complete the grant activity, you must submit an end of project report.